University of Minnesota Administrative Policy

 Traveler should not pay for or request reimbursement for expenses incurred by another traveler, including meals.

-In cases where the traveler has incurred an expense that is unallowable (either through Travel card, PCard purchases, advances, or otherwise), the funds will be recovered from the traveler by one of the following methods:
+In cases where the traveler has incurred an expense that is unallowable (either through T&E card, PCard purchases, advances, or otherwise), the funds will be recovered from the traveler by one of the following methods:

 • Out-of-pocket reimbursements or PCard: the department should follow the Administrative Procedure: Creating a Bill.